AbdullahButt2611/PlayablePIANO/README.md

 - Created a toggle switch for show/hide keys option using css only
 - Tunes are activated by using both the mouse and keys.
 So this can be used both by mouse and keyboard
 - Use of Audio files using JS Audio element is learnt
+- Handling the volumn as per the user requirement
+- Completely Responsive

 <br><br>